deybhayden/godzillops/README.rst

 Installing
 ----------

 Should run on Windows/Mac/Linux.
-Requires Python3.4 or up.
+Makefile uses `pyenv-virtualenv`_ and creates a virtualenv of Python 3.4.2.
 If running on windows, make sure you have installed `Git for Windows`_ and have added all .exes to your `$PATH`.

 ::